granaivo/5GMETA/README.md

 - Grafana:   [https://your-fdqn/grafana/](https://your-fdqn/grafana/)
 - Dashboard: [https://your-fdqn/dashboard/](https://your-fdqn/dashboard/).

-### The MEC Platform on MS Azure <a name="mec-test">
+### Access to the MEC Platform  <a name="mec-test">

-A test instance of the MEC Platform is available MS Azure.
+After a successful deployment, the instance of the MEC Platform is accessible using the following URLs.
 The different services can be accessed in the next ports:

 - OSM UI in port [https://your-mec-fqdn](https://your-mec-fqdn)
 - OSM API (Orchestration API) in port https://your-mec-fqdn